 Notes

 * 3 June 2025 | Gender Work, the reading group I co-convene with Maia Vitarini Lwin and Adora Svitak, will be supported by the Whitney Humanities Center for another year.
-In the 2024-2025 academic year, we discussed Melinda Cooper’s Family Values, Charlotte Shane’s An Honest Woman, Mark Rifkin’s The Politics of Kinship, Sophie Lewis’s Enemy Feminisms, Andrea Dworkin’s Pornography: Men Possessing
+In the 2024-2025 academic year, with funding from the Whitney Humanities Center, we discussed work by Melinda Cooper, Charlotte Shane, Mark Rifkin, Sophie Lewis, Andrea Dworkin, and Perry Zurn.

-* 10 May 2025 | Excited to share the article “Will Sex and Reproduction Remain Separable in the United States?”, co-authored by myself and Prof. Rene Almeling, published in the inaugural issue of Sex & Sexualities.
+* 10 May 2025 | Excited to share the article “Will Sex and Reproduction Remain Separable in the United States?
+It’s a Matter of Life and Death”, co-authored by myself and Prof. Rene Almeling, published in the inaugural issue of Sex & Sexualities.

 * 27 April 2025 | Mervyn Peake, ‘To Live is Beautiful Enough’: Machines are weaker than a beetle’s wing.

 * 8 April 2025 | Thrilled to be involved in the latest ASA and SAGE journal, Sex & Sexualities, co-edited by Prof. Amy Stone and Prof. Krystale Littlejohn.
-The inaugural issue, coming out in May, includes a paper co-authored by Prof. Rene Almeling and I which is titled “Will Sex and Reproduction Remain Separable in the United States”.
+The inaugural issue, coming out in May, includes a paper co-authored by Prof. Rene Almeling and I which is titled “Will Sex and Reproduction Remain Separable in the United States?
+It’s a Matter of Life and Death.”